Endodontics - Certificate

 All courses within this program are taught face-to-face on the College of Dentistry campus located in Dallas, Texas.
 This program may require off-campus assignments at local, Dallas-Fort Worth Metroplex hospitals or dental clinics.

-For more information on the Endodontics Certificate program, visit our website.
+For more information on the Endodontics Certificate/MS program, visit our website.